aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 * Specifying particular subnets overrides any other settings, such as type or availability zone.
-* If no subnets are specified, but a subnetGroupName is, the subnetGroupName will override other settings.
-* If neither subnets nor subnetGroupName are specified, subnets are selected by type and availability zone.
-If no availability zones are specified, all availability zones are considered.
+* If no subnets are specified, subnets must be specified by a combination of
+fields:
+  * Subnet group name is necessary if there are multiple subnet groups with the same type (subnet group implies subnet type).
+  * Subnet type specifies the type of subnets to return (PUBLIC, PRIVATE, ISOLATED).
-* If no subnet type is specified, the type defaults to the types of subnets in the VPC, in this order:
+If no subnet type is specified, the type defaults to the types of subnets in the VPC, in this order:
     * If Private subnets exist, then the type defaults to Private
     * If no Private subnets exist, but Isolated subnets do, then the type defaults to Isolated
     * If no Private or Isolated subnets exist, the type defaults to Public
+  * Subnets can be filtered by availability zone on top of subnet group name or type.
+If no availability zones are specified, all availability zones are considered.
+  * For use cases where only one subnet per availability zone is desired, specifying onePerAZ will further filter subnets to only include one per AZ.

 ### Using NAT instances